Ismet Munishi

 Ismet Munishi (born 3 October 1974) is a Kosovan professional football coach and former player.
+He is the current manager of Liria Prizren.

 Playing career

 He played football in seven countries: for Flamurtari, Trepça and Vëllaznimi in Kosovo; for Maribor, Mura 05, NK Olimpija Ljubljana, NK Korotan and Šmartno in Slovenia; for Şekerspor and Kocaelispor in Turkey; for Maccabi Herzliya in Israel; for Laçi and Besa Kavajë in Albania; for Vorskla Poltava in Ukraine, and for Tobol Kostanay in Kazakhstan.

 In the 96-97 season, he won with Maribor the first Slovenian PrvaLiga title in the club's history.

 Managerial career

 He won the 2013–14 Football Superleague of Kosovo as manager of KF Vushtrria and was runner-up in the 2019-20 Kosovar Cup with FC Ballkani.

 On 4 June 2024, he signed for KF Dukagjini.
 He resigned for personal reasons on 4 November 2025 after recording 17 wins, ten draws and 15 losses in his 43 matches in charge.
 Dukagjini was fourth in the 2025-26 Football Superleague of Kosovo in the moment of his departure.

+On 9 February 2026, Munishi was named manager of second-tier club Liria Prizren.
+When he was appointed, Liria was in the sixth position in the First Football League of Kosovo table, three points below the play-off spot and four points below the direct promotion places.